jonhadfield/easeprobe/README.md

 # 3. Deployment

-EaseProbe can be deployed by Systemd, Docker, Docker-Compose, & Kubernetes.
+GuardianProbe can be deployed by Systemd, Docker, Docker-Compose, & Kubernetes.

 You can find the details in [Deployment Guide](./docs/Deployment.md)